StackExchange/Stacks/docs/accessibility/audit.md

 title: Stack Overflow accessibility audit
 ---

 Howdy!
-Thanks for taking the time to check out our accessibility needs.
-We’re looking for audits of markup, missing features, and contrast levels.
+Thank you for taking the time to help address Stack Overflow’s accessibility needs.
 We’d like as close to a full audit as possible across all of our lines of business.
 This includes Stack Overflow, Stack Overflow for Teams, Talent & Jobs, as well as our design system.
+We’re looking to audit our markup for things like tabbing & screen readers, any missing features, and contrast levels.

-Beyond an audit, we’re likely to have the opportunity to contract possible remediation as well.
+Beyond the audit, we think there’s an opportunity for a contractor to help with any potential remediations.

 Here are the main views in each category:

 ## Design system

 Much of our product is built with our design system [Stacks](https://stackoverflow.design).
 We’ll want the following:

 *   An audit of our components for their markup accessibility.
 Are we using the correct aria attributes?
 Does our tabbing strategy make sense?
-Is our JS strategy limiting in any way?
+Is our JavaScript limiting users in any way?
 *   An accessibility callout with recommendation to each component’s documentation page.
 Eg. “When working with our buttons, make sure that you’re only using aria-pressed when the button is a toggle.”
 *   A general colors audit making sure we’re hitting at least AA in most cases, though we are tolerant of some deviations there.
 This should include dark mode.
 I believe pretty strongly that [SAPC](https://www.myndex.com/APCA/) is a better standard to test contrast levels, so I would love to use that as a standard instead of [WCAG](https://webaim.org/resources/contrastchecker/).
 *   Help finding a group of users for user testing of our upcoming “High contrast” [theme](https://deploy-preview-556--stacks.netlify.app) that’s currently being [built](https://github.com/StackExchange/Stacks/pull/556).
 *   General documentation about our stance on accessibility, much like our [Content Guidelines](https://stackoverflow.design/content/) to help guide any future accessibility efforts.

 ## Stack Overflow
 *   [Question & answer](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array)
 *   [Question listing](https://stackoverflow.com/questions)
 *   [Tags](https://stackoverflow.com/tags)